MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-performance-bottlenecks-linux.md

 Average Azure latencies are:

-- **UltraSSD**: 300 to 600us (microseconds)
+- **UltraSSD**: 300 us to 600 us (microseconds)
-- **PremiumSSD/StandardSSD**: 3 to 10ms (milliseconds)
+- **PremiumSSD/StandardSSD**: 3 ms to 10 ms (milliseconds)
-- **StandardHDD**: 50 to 100ms (milliseconds)
+- **StandardHDD**: 50 ms to 100 ms (milliseconds)

   > [!NOTE]
   > Without the throttling feature being active, latencies can increase to 800~1000ms when throttling a disk.

-The latency difference between on-premises (200us) and PremiumSSD (3000us or 3ms) is prohibitive, with PremiumSSD being 94% slower (in terms of latency) than on-premises.
+The latency difference between on-premises (200 us) and PremiumSSD (3000 us or 3 ms) is prohibitive, with PremiumSSD being 94% slower (in terms of latency) than on-premises.

 **Network**:
-Most on-premises network setups will use 10Gbps links.
-In Azure, network performance is directly defined by the size of the virtual machines (VMs) and some can exceed 40Gpbs.
+Most on-premises network setups will use 10 Gbps links.
+In Azure, network performance is directly defined by the size of the virtual machines (VMs) and some can exceed 40 Gpbs.
 Be sure that you select a size that has enough bandwidth for your application needs.
 In most cases, the limiting factor will be the throughput limits of the VM or disk rather than the network.

 **Memory**: Select a VM size with enough RAM for what is currently configured.